mitsuhiko/lucumr/2014/10/30/dont-panic.rst

 which are passed through the stack explicitly in the form of return values, panics fly through the stack until they arrive at the frame of the task in which case they will terminate it.
 Panics are for all intents and purposes task failures.
-The way the work is by unwinding the stack slice, invoking cleanup code at each level and finally terminate the task.
+The way this works is by unwinding the stack slice by slice, invoking cleanup code at each level and finally terminate the task.
 Panics are intended for situations where the runtime runs out of choices about how to deal with this failure.

 Why the Panic?
 --------------